rstudio/shiny-examples/059-reactive-poll-and-file-reader/README.md

 1. The second part uses a `reactiveFileReader` to monitor the log file for changes every 0.5 seconds.

 1. The third part uses a `reactivePoll` to monitor the log file for changes every 4 seconds.
-The `reactivePoll` is general, and it watch for things other than file changes.
+The `reactivePoll` is general, and it will watch for things other than file changes.
 It could, for example, query a database.